 This could be useful when working with clients who like to change their campaign budgets in relation to their business performance, as it means that mid-month budget increases/decreases can be implemented in an easier fashion and are clear at a quick overview of the account.
 This will also mean that account managers will be busy on the 1st of each month, ensuring that all campaign monthly budgets are set to the correct amount relevant to the upcoming calendar month.

-Giving even more control over to Google’s algorithms
+Handing over even more control to Google’s algorithms

 This new option of monthly budgets in many ways seems to follow suit with the changes we have experienced in other areas of Google Ads, a move towards automation being involved in all aspects of account management.